Brenden-Smith/FooDood/documents/rfp.md

 Konrad Hernandez - I have experience with web and game development and I'm excited to get into mobile application development.
 I have experience with Java, Python, C++, adn C#.
 I'm excited to get started on this project and hope to learn a lot!

+Rodolfo Sandoval - I have experence in web, app, and game development.
+I know a variety of languages from C++ to Python.
+I currently work as IT and do some cloud operations, but most of my passion in computer science deal with design.
+I focus a lot on the front end of applications and enjoy making art.
+I enjoy all parts of all computer science and look forward to the learning experience this project will bring.

 ## Project Summary

 Swipe right on your next Dish.